-At LCPS we want to ensure that all our pupils learn to read, read to learn and, above all else, learn to love reading!
+At Lakeside, we want to ensure that all our pupils learn to read, read to learn, and above all else, learn to love reading!

-At school, your child has access to a well-stocked library, engages in entertaining story times and enjoys events during book week, all of which contribute to the development of a love of reading.
+At school, your child has access to a well-stocked library, engages in entertaining story times and enjoys English events throughout the year, all of which contribute to the development of a love of reading.

 You can help your child at home by reading all sorts of books together and by using the local library.